srares13/keyboard-cursors-and-selections/README.md

 ### Everything is done with two commands

--  What you see in the first gif is done with `Place Inactive Selection` command.
+-  Create inactive cursors and selections with `Place Inactive Selection` command.

--  What you see in the second gif is done with `Activate Selections` command.
+-  Activate the cursors and selections with `Activate Selections` command.

 -  By default they are mapped to `PageDown` and `PageUp` respectively.
 If you need help in remapping them, check below.